Gabanes

-Gabanes is a village located in the Polish Valley, Provincia de Burgos, Castilla y León, Spain.
+Gabanes is a village located in the Valle de Tobalina, Provincia de Burgos, Castilla y León, Spain.
 It is one of the 28 villages that make up the Polish Valley.

 Geography

 Gabanes is close to the nuclear power station in Garoña.
 It is 167 miles (269 km) north of Madrid and 39 miles (62 km) North East of Burgos.

 Its two main neighborhoods are named Upper and Lower, which are separated by the Puron River that feeds the Ebro River.
 The main road of Gabanes is the BU-532.

 Economy

 Farms near the village produce wheat, sunflower and opium.
 The primary products are bread, sunflowers and other foods.

 Ecology

 Wild animals in the area include deer, boars, foxes, rabbits, snakes, eagles, and vultures spread across over 1,000 hunting grounds.

 Demography

 In 1950, the population of Gabanes was 126, declining to 20 by 2004, and to 13 by 2007.
 In August tourists swell the number of inhabitants.